Brad Davis (baseball)

-Bradley Edward Davis (born December 29, 1982) is an American former professional baseball catcher, who played in Major League Baseball for the Florida Marlins in 2010.
+Bradley Edward Davis (born December 29, 1982) is an American former professional baseball catcher who played in Major League Baseball for the Florida Marlins in 2010.

 Early life

 Davis graduated from Capistrano Valley High School in Mission Viejo, California in 2001, where he was named CIF Player of the Year as a senior.
 He attended Long Beach State University, where he majored in Communications, and was also named as a Freshman All-American.
 In 2002, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Professional career

 Florida Marlins

 Davis was drafted by the Marlins in the fifth round of the 2004 Major League Baseball Draft.
-Davis spent all of 2006 with the Class-A Advanced Jupiter Hammerheads, and he went on to hit .259 with four home runs and 46 RBI in 106 games.
-He was honored by being named to represent Jupiter in the Florida State League All-Star Game.
+Davis spent all of 2006 with the Class-A Advanced Jupiter Hammerheads, hitting .259 with four home runs and 46 RBI in 106 games.
+He was named to the Florida State League All-Star Game.
 He had seven three-hit games and seven three-RBI games, including four games with three hits and three RBI.
-His best month was August, when he batted .302 (19x63) with one home run and twelve RBI in twenty-one games.
+August was his best month was August, as he hit .302 with a home run and 12 RBI in 21 games.

-On July 21, 2010, the Marlins designated Nate Robertson for assignment and promoted Davis to the major leagues.
+On July 21, 2010, the Marlins promoted Davis to the major leagues after designating pitcher Nate Robertson for assignment.
 He was optioned back to Triple-A on August 5, but he was recalled on August 20 after Ronny Paulino was suspended for the use of performance-enhancing drugs.
+Davis was the team's regular starting catcher for the final month of the 2010 season.
+He hit the first-ever grand slam by a Marlins catcher on September 20, driving in the only runs in a 4–0 win.

-He was designated for assignment on June 15, 2011.
+Davis was designated for assignment on June 15, 2011.